toras9000/kallithea-mirror/docs/setup.rst

 Kallithea will also use some hooks internally.
 They cannot be modified, but some of them can be enabled or disabled in the *VCS* section.

-Kallithea has no support for custom Git hooks.
-Kallithea will install and use Git hooks internally, and they might collide with manually installed hooks.
+Kallithea does not actively support custom Git hooks, but hooks can be installed manually in the file system.
+Kallithea will install and use the ``post-receive`` Git hook internally, but it will then invoke ``post-receive-custom`` if present.

 Changing default encoding